roshreview/bike_shop/README.md

 ## Part 2:

-Report all the full database queries/statements are executed for a single call to `create` for a given factory.
+Report all the full database queries/statements that are executed for a single call to `create` for a given factory.

 ### Example: